 Do you want to inspire those around you when it comes to your business?
 Do you want to connect with more customers that believe what you believe?
-Many of us start out in business knowing what we have to offer and most of us know how we are going to provide it.
-Where a lot of us get stuck is knowing "why" we do what we do and articulating that to our clients and customers.
+Many folks start out in business knowing what they have to offer, but do your know your "why" and how to best articulate that to your clients and customers?

 To better understand this idea, take a look at the TED Talk by Simon Sinek titled, "How Great Leaders Inspire Action" below.
-I watched this video about a year ago, and it shifted my way of thinking about my business.
+I watched this video and it shifted my way of thinking about my business.

 When communicating with our customers, Sinek says that most of us start with our services and how we are going to offer them.
 For me that was telling people I made logos and websites and showing them examples of my work, but that wasn't enough to connect with the people I wanted to work with most.
 I needed to figure out "why" I do what I do.
 Your "why" is the reason you wake up every morning and keep working on your business.
 What is the purpose of your business?
 What do you believe?
 Why does your business or organization exist? (and here's a hint—Sinek says that making a profit isn't your "why" that's a RESULT of your business.)